-[Party B and its Custodian] will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:
+Party B and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(1) Party B is not a Defaulting Party and [[it] [its Credit Support Provider] has a Credit Rating from S&P and the lowest Credit Rating for [it] [its Credit Support Provider] is “___” or higher by S&P[ or “_____” or higher by Moody’s] [a Material Adverse Change has not occurred with respect to Party B].
+(1) Party B is not a Defaulting Party has a Credit Rating from S&P and the lowest Credit Rating for it] is “A+” or higher by S&P.

-(2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction in the United States.
+(2) Posted Collateral may be held only in the following jurisdictions: Japan or any jurisdiction in the United States.

 (3) The Custodian is a Qualified Institution, approved by Party A (which approval shall not be unreasonably withheld).
 The Custodian shall hold the Posted Collateral in a segregated, safekeeping or custody account within the Custodian with the title of such account indicating that the property contained therein is being held as Posted Collateral for the ownership of Party A, subject to the security interest of Party B.

-If a party or its Custodian is not eligible to hold Posted Collateral pursuant to this Section, then it shall be considered a “Downgraded Party” (as defined in Paragraph 13(g)(ii)) and Posted Collateral shall be maintained in accordance with Paragraphs 13(g)(ii) and 13(h)(iii).]
+If a party or its Custodian is not eligible to hold Posted Collateral pursuant to this Section, then it shall be considered a “Downgraded Party” (as defined in Paragraph 13(g)(ii)) and Posted Collateral shall be maintained in accordance with Paragraphs 13(g)(ii) and 13(h)(iii).

-[With respect to Party B, Posted Collateral shall be maintained in accordance with Paragraphs 13(g)(ii)(b) and 13(h)(iii) and the provisions of Paragraphs 6(b)(i), 6(b)(ii) and 6(c) shall be inapplicable with respect to Party B as the Secured Party.]

 (ii) Use of Posted Collateral.

-[The provisions of Paragraph 6(c) will apply to the parties][(a) The provisions of Paragraph 6(c) will apply to Party A only]; provided, however, that if [a party][Party A] or its Custodian is not eligible to hold Posted Collateral pursuant to Paragraph 13(g)(i) (such party shall be the “Downgraded Party” and the event that caused it to be ineligible to hold Posted Collateral shall be a “Credit Rating Event”), then:
+The provisions of Paragraph 6(c) will apply to the parties; provided, however, that if a partyor its Custodian is not eligible to hold Posted Collateral pursuant to Paragraph 13(g)(i) (such party shall be the “Downgraded Party” and the event that caused it to be ineligible to hold Posted Collateral shall be a “Credit Rating Event”), then:

 (1) the provisions of Paragraph 6(c) will not apply with respect to the Downgraded Party as the Secured Party; and

-(2) the Downgraded Party shall be required to deliver (or cause to be delivered) not later than the close of business on the second Local Business Day following such Credit Rating Event all Posted Collateral in its possession or held on its behalf to a commercial bank or trust company organized under the law of the United States or a political subdivision thereof, with a Credit Rating of at least “A-” in the case of S&P or “A3” in the case of Moody’s (“Qualified Institution”), approved by the non-Downgraded Party (which approval shall not be unreasonably withheld) to a segregated, safekeeping or custody account (“Collateral Account”) within such Qualified Institution with the title of the Collateral Account indicating that the property contained therein is being held as Posted Collateral for the Downgraded Party.
+(2) the Downgraded Party shall be required to deliver (or cause to be delivered) not later than the close of business on the second Local Business Day following such Credit Rating Event all Posted Collateral in its possession or held on its behalf to a bank organized under the laws of Japan, with a Credit Rating of at least “A-” in the case of S&P or “A3” in the case of Moody’s (“Qualified Institution”), approved by the non-Downgraded Party (which approval shall not be unreasonably withheld) to a segregated, safekeeping or custody account (“Collateral Account”) within such Qualified Institution with the title of the Collateral Account indicating that the property contained therein is being held as Posted Collateral for the Downgraded Party.
 The Qualified Institution shall serve as Custodian with respect to the Posted Collateral in the Collateral Account, and shall hold such Posted Collateral in accordance with the terms of this Annex and for the security interest of the Downgraded Party and, subject to such security interest, for the ownership of the non-Downgraded Party.